Ernest Abbeyquaye

-Ernest Kofi Abbeyquaye also known as Ernest Abbeyquaye, is a Ghanaian filmmaker.
-He was a filmmaker, producer, and director for the Ghana Film Industry Corporation (GFIC).
+Ernest Kofi Abbeyquaye also known as Ernest Abbeyquaye, is a Ghanaian filmmaker who was a filmmaker, producer, and director for the Ghana Film Industry Corporation (GFIC).

 His works have received recognition in both Ghana and abroad.
 These include 'A Mother's Revenge' (1994), 'The Other Side of the Rich' (1992), and 'Confessions' (1993).

 Personal life

 Ernest Abbeyquaye is married to Benedicta Abbeyquaye and they had five children, one is deceased.

-Career
+Education and Career

 Abbeyquaye attended the Arts Council Acting School in the 1960s and was a student in the pioneer class.
 He later graduated with a Major in Drama & Theatre Arts from the University of Ghana, School of Performing Arts.
-Between 1966 and 1970 he was a tutor in English, Literature and, Drama.
+Between 1966 and 1970, he was a tutor of English, Literature and Drama.
 After pursuing postgraduate professional training between 1972 and 1975 in National Film and Television School in Beaconsfield, Buckinghamshire, UK, he later worked briefly with Samuelson Film Services Ltd., UK.
 He tutored in National Film Institute (NAFTI) in 1978, before becoming the Deputy Managing Director and first Head of Studies of the institute.
 Ernest also worked for some years with the Ghana Films Industry Corporation (GFIC) and rose to become the Executive Producer.
 His many features and documentaries, written and directed, have been showcased in Ghana and abroad.
 He filmed in other African countries (Nigeria, Sierra Leone, The Gambia and Eritrea).
 In the course of his career, Ernest has interviewed Academics, Military Generals, politicians, heads of States, farmers, market women, workers and children.
 As a UNESCO consultant on film and television use for rural development.

 Other roles undertaken by Abbeyquaye include: